More than 40 players now signed to play in the PWHL | CBC Sports

 More than 40 players now signed to play in the PWHL

-Securing equipment like tape on the to-do list for PWHL, as teams prepare to open training camps on Nov.
+Securing equipment like tape on the to-do list for league as teams open training camps on Nov.
 15

 More than 40 players have now signed contracts to play in the Professional Women's Hockey League (PWHL), as the league prepares to open its first training camps later this month.